 After graduation, I hope to secure a role in marketing, creative direction, or public relations.
 Further down the line, I’m hoping to open my own business!
 I’ve been working on my company in assignments for about a year and with the help of my Major Project this year, I will have more than just the fundamentals ready for a successful brand.

-What is your advice for anyone starting their journey in fashion business and considering studying with Holmes Fashion?
+What is your advice for anyone starting their journey in fashion business and considering studying with us?

-Study at Holmes has provided me with the unique advantage of learning from current and successful industry professionals as well as studying alongside like-minded individuals.
-Starting any course can be intimidating, but Holmes provides an amazing education if you are passionate about working in the fashion industry.
+Studying at Holmes Institute has provided me with the unique advantage of learning from current and successful industry professionals as well as studying alongside like-minded individuals.
+Starting any course can be intimidating, but it provides an amazing education if you are passionate about working in the fashion industry.

 My biggest pieces of advice for new or current students are to work with your peers and manage your time well.
 Plan out your assessments and don’t wait until the last minute to complete them—I fell into that trap in my first year and I was never 100% happy with or proud of the work I was producing.
 Collaborate with your peers—it will make your studying experience so much easier and more fun, and will set you up with industry contacts in the future.
 It also gives you a great support system!